ewolff/microservice-kubernetes/HOW-TO-RUN.md

 service to an external load balancer.
 This does not work on minikube so it can only be accessed at a specific port on the minikube host.

-* To remove all services and deployments tun `kubernetes-remove.sh`:
+* To remove all services and deployments run `kubernetes-remove.sh`:

 ```
 [~/microservice-kubernetes/microservice-kubernetes-demo]./kubernetes-remove.sh